White-Raven/PowerEdge-IPMItools/README.md

 And that's EXACTLY what I will use all along this little page, because these never change! (except in the last section, once.)

-## Various IPMI commands from forgotten dead-C-scrolls for iDrac that can be handy
+## Introduction to the forgotten dead-C-scrolls for iDrac that can be handy

 Some of them can feel like "eh, no point in having that displayed".
 Grep is your friend, and a little demo of it:
 ```